-1) Afro-Femme: Narrative Strokes – This show will feature the works of four critically-acclaimed Los Angeles-based narrative painters in an exploration of Black female identity.
-The four artists invited to participate are Lezley Saar, Loren Holland, Zeal Harris and Lili Bernard.
-Though each distinct in the style and content of their paintings; all four of these narrative artists engage in critical discourse on Black feminism.
+1) Afro-Femme: Narrative Strokes – This group exhibition will feature the works of a handful of critically-acclaimed Los Angeles-based narrative painters in an exploration of Black female identity.
+Some of the artists who will be invited to participate include Lezley Saar, Loren Holland, Zeal Harris and Lili Bernard.
+Though distinct in the style and content of our paintings; the four of us narrative artists engage in critical discourse on Black feminism.
 Lezley Saar strokes her story-telling canvases with poetic other-worldly riddles, Loren Holland with sexy urban vernacular, Zeal Harris with everyday womanism, and Lili Bernard with diasporic history and religion.
-This exhibition is designed for a mainstream art gallery and is one in a series of Afro-Femme art shows.
+This exhibition is designed for a mainstream art gallery or museum and is the first in a series of Afro-Femme art shows.

 |Lezley Saar||Loren Holland|